Johaney-s/StIFT/src/main/resources/Readme.txt

 Author: Johana Supíková
 Should you have any questions or recommendations, please contact me at xsupikov@fi.muni.cz.
+Any feedback is highly appreciated.
 ==============================

-StIFT finds 4 neighbours for input coordinates, interpolates to create a line points and interpolates again to obtain result estimation.
+StIFT finds 4 neighbours for input coordinates, interpolates to create line points and interpolates again to obtain result estimation.

+Uncertainty is computed as a combination of standard deviation and interpolation error.
+If any is invalid or set to be hidden, the SD or Err labels are crossed out in the result respectively.

 To upload custom grid, choose Grid > Upload new grid.
-StIFT groups stars of similar mass and shows only every 4th point in the line chart, but all points are taken into account when doing the computation.
-Accepted format is a .txt file without a header line with space delimiter between attributes.
+Grid data need to be grouped by mass and sorted by evolutionary status (phase).
+StIFT shows only every 4th point in the line chart, but all points are taken into account when doing the computation.
+Accepted format is a .txt file WITHOUT A HEADER line with space or ',' delimiter between attributes.
 To obtain correct uncertainty results, please follow the results table's header for specification of values representation:
 Teff[lg] Lum[lg] Age[dex] Rad Mass Phase
 (example)
 3.66943 -0.72127 8.23306 10.66660 0.75000 5.0000000000